 3 T flour

-6 cups chicken broth seasoned with 1/2 bay leaf and 1/8 tsp. thyme
+6 cups chicken broth seasoned with 1/3 bay leaf, 2 medium sprigs parsley and 1/8 tsp. thyme

 Salt and pepper